 Other years may be found at cheaper prices, or with fewer miles, but what’s really important when buying a used Element is how it was treated – a well maintained, highway-driven 2003 DX may well be a better choice than a salvage title 2009 EX!
 We’ve converted Elements with 10 miles on them, and one with over 200,000!

 With that in mind, if you like the color, mileage, features or looks of a specific Element – go for it!
 We’re quite happy to turn any of them into an ECamper.

-Elements are converted into ECampers™ solely in Chula Vista, California (San Diego Metro Area), for direct sale at this time.
+Elements are converted into ECampers™ solely in our facilities.
+We have two locations, Chula Vista, California (San Diego Metro Area), and Sherwood, Oregon (Portland Metro Area) for direct sale at this time.
 We do not manufacture or sell complete Elements, and rarely maintain a vehicle inventory at our facility.
 For more detailed information on the purchasing process, please refer to our order process page or build one right on our website.

 YES!
 The pop top sleeping area is accessed either

 - Through the original sunroof opening found on All Wheel Drive /Four Wheel Drive Elements from 2003 through 2008 model year